Types of Age-Related Macular Degeneration (AMD)

 “Dry” AMD, the most common form, involves a breakdown of the retinal photoreceptors and progresses more slowly.

 During a complete eye exam or a dilated eye exam, the eye doctor painlessly widens the pupil of the eye with eye drops to check for eye diseases such as AMD.
+We have the latest tools of angiography and OCT.

 The treatment of AMD has changed very rapidly over the past few years and new potential treatments continue to be developed and tested.